cjolowicz/nox-poetry/README.rst

        """Run the test suite."""
        session.install(".")
        session.install("pytest")
-       session.run("pytest", *session.posargs)
+       session.run("pytest")

 This session has several problems:

 - Poetry is installed as a build backend every time.
-- Package dependencies are only constrained by the wheel metadata, not by the lock file (*pinned*).
+- Package dependencies are only constrained by the wheel metadata, not by the lock file.
+  In other words, their versions are not *pinned*.
 - The ``pytest`` dependency is not constrained at all.

 You can solve these issues by declaring ``pytest`` as a development dependency,